bhumitboraniya/Attendance-Manager/README.md

 ## Configuration
 Email Configuration: The script uses Gmail's SMTP server to send emails.<br/>
-Update the following details in the script:
+Update the following details in the script:<br/>
 sender_email: The email address from which the notifications will be sent.<br/>
 username: The Gmail account username.<br/>
 password: The Gmail account's app-specific password (generate this from your Google account settings).<br/>